Annapurna Circuit 23 Days

-From today we will follow the “Jomsom trek” in reverse order.
-We will first go down to Kagbeni, which is a 990 meter descend through meadows, streams and fruit trees like peach orchards.
-Then we will continue going down to Jomson (more correctly Dzongsam, or “new fort”).
+From today, we will follow the “Jomsom trek” in reverse order.
+We will first go down to Kagbeni, which is a 990-meter descent through meadows, streams, and fruit trees like peach orchards.
+Then we will continue going down to Jomson (more correctly, Dzongsam, or “new fort”).
 Our descend continues through the Kali Gandaki Valley to Marpha.
 Marpha is home to many apple orchids as well as all the various food products made from the fruit.
-Apple Brandy is a local specialty that you may be lucky enough to taste en route (6 hrs).
+Apple Brandy is a local specialty that you may be lucky enough to taste en route (6 hours).

 Marpha to Ghasa (2080m)

 This day will be a rewarding day when we trek further down the Kali Gandaki valley alongside the Kali Gandaki river to Ghasa.
-We will pass the villages of Tukuche at 2580 meter and Larjung at 2560 meter.
-We then cross the the Kali Gandaki river by a high suspension bridge and continue through an area covered with fir, juniper and cypress trees.
-Towards the village of Kalopani (2530m) we will have splendid 360˚ views of Dhaulagiri, Tukuche Peak, the three Nilgiris, Fang and Annapurna I. After crossing another very long suspension bridge (107 meter long) we will reach Ghasa, our base for this night (6 hrs).
+We will pass the villages of Tukuche (2,580 meters) and Larjung (2,560 meters).
+After that, we'll cross the Kali Gandaki River on a high suspension bridge and continue through a forest of fir, juniper, and cypress trees.
+Towards the village of Kalopani (2,530 m), we will have splendid 360-degree views of Dhaulagiri, Tukuche Peak, the three Nilgiris, Fang, and Annapurna I. We will arrive in Ghasa (6 hours) via a suspension bridge (107 meters long).

 Ghasa to Tatopani (1190m)

-Today our trek leads us through the steepest and narrowest part of the Kali Gandaki valley; much of the way is cut through solid rock and subject to frequent landslides.
-Before we reach the village of Dana (1450m) we pass the Rupse Chhahara (‘beautiful waterfall’).
-Descending further down past several landslides we will reach Tatopani, meaning hot water, which is situated on the riverbanks where we will stop to make the most of a well deserved hot bath (5 hrs).
+Today, our trek will leads us through the steepest and narrowest part of the Kali Gandaki valley; much of the way is cut through solid rock and subject to frequent landslides.
+Before we reach the village of Dana (1,450 m), we will pass the Rupse Chhahara (meaning "beautiful waterfall").
+Descending further down lead us to Tatopani, meaning hot water, which is situated on the riverbanks where we will stop to make the most of a well deserved hot bath (5 hrs).

 Tatopani to Ghorepani (2834m)

-Leaving the hot springs behind us we have a day of climbing ahead of us to Ghorepani.
-We leave the Kali Gandaki valley and we will follow the Ghar Khola river and cross this river on an old swaying bridge.
-We will continue ascending to Ghara (1780m) and Shika (1935m) where there still is a British army training centre.
-The last part of the trail today will have us climbing through rhododendron and magnolia forests to Ghorepani, where we will arrive mid afternoon (7 hrs).
+After leaving the hot springs, we have a day of climbing to Ghorepani ahead of us.
+We leave the Kali Gandaki valley and we will follow the Ghar Khola River and cross this river on an old swaying bridge.
+We will continue ascending to Ghara (1,780 m) and Shika (1,935 m), where there is still a British army training center.
+The last part of the trail today will have us climbing through rhododendron and magnolia forests to Ghorepani, where we will arrive mid-afternoon (7 hrs).

 Ghorepani (2834m) to Poon Hill (3210m) to Tadapani (2520m)

-An early start and an hour’s hiking to Poon Hill (3195m) leads us to a brilliant spectacle, this viewpoint provides an unobstructed beautiful sunrise over the high Himalayas.
-After spending about 40 minutes on the hillside, we come back to Ghorepani for a hot breakfast, and start walking to Tadapani.
-From Ghorepani the trail climbs along ridges and through pine and rhododendron forests and if the weather allows it we have a panorama all the way south to the plains of India.
-The trail follows a stream bed which becomes larger as we continue.
+An early start and an hour’s hike to Poon Hill (3,195 m) lead us to a brilliant spectacle; this viewpoint provides an unobstructed, beautiful sunrise over the high Himalayas.
+After spending about 40 minutes on the hillside, we will come back to Ghorepani for a hot breakfast and start walking to Tadapani.
+From Ghorepani the trail climbs along ridges and through pine and rhododendron forests, and if the weather allows it, we will have a panoramic view all the way down to the plains of India.
+The trail follows a stream bed, which becomes larger as we continue.
 The stream has some clear pools alongside the trail and finally becomes a series of waterfalls.
-Today’s final destiny is the village of Tadapani, meaning ‘far water’ and the water supply for this village is a long distance below (5 hrs).
+Today’s final destiny is the village of Tadapani, meaning "far water," and the water supply for this village is a long distance below (5 hrs).

 Tadapani to Ghaundrung (1950m)

 The Ghaundrung trail descends steeply through forests to the village of Ghaundrung where we will arrive around noon.
-We will overnight here so have the afternoon to visit the Annapurna conservation office and museum.
+We will stay overnight here thus will visit the Annapurna conservation office and museum in the afternoon.
 As well as take time to explore this maze like village (3 hrs).